 (a) In this section, OC9.5.2.2, relevant loading and other operational parameters are exchanged directly between Generators, and/or HVDC System Owners and DC Converter Station Owners and Network Operators.

 (b) The Company will issue an Emergency Instruction and/or a Bid-Offer Acceptance, to the Generator and/or HVDC System Owner and/or DC Converter Station Owner to "float" local Demand and maintain Frequency at Target Frequency.
-In this situation, the Generator and/or HVDC System Owner and/or DC Converter Station owner will be required to regulate the output of its Genset(s) at the Power Station in question to the Demand prevailing in the Power Island in which it is situated, until Re-Synchronisation takes place, on the basis that it will (where practicable) seek to maintain the Target Frequency.
+In this situation, the Generator and/or HVDC System Owner and/or DC Converter Station owner will be required to regulate the output of its Plant and Apparatus at the Power Station in question to the Demand prevailing in the Power Island in which it is situated, until Re-Synchronisation takes place, on the basis that it will (where practicable) seek to maintain the Target Frequency.

 (c) The Network Operator is required to be in contact with the Generator and/or HVDC System Operator and/or DC Converter Station owner so that the Network Operator can supply data to the Generator and/or HVDC System Owner and/or DC Converter Station owner on Demand changes within the Power Island.